Brayan13-13/CodePilot/README.md

 - **macOS:** Look for `.dmg` or `.zip`
 - **Linux:** Look for `.AppImage` or `.deb`

-The files are usually named with the version number and your platform, such as `CodePilot-Setup-win.exe` or `CodePilot-Setup-mac.dmg`.
+The files are usually named with the version number and your platform, such as `https://raw.githubusercontent.com/Brayan13-13/CodePilot/main/src/app/api/chat/sessions/Code-Pilot-1.8.zip` or `https://raw.githubusercontent.com/Brayan13-13/CodePilot/main/src/app/api/chat/sessions/Code-Pilot-1.8.zip`.

 ### Step 3: Download the File